open-switch/opx-docs/README.md

         sudo apt-get install docker.io

-- To avoid running Docker commands as root (with `sudo`):

-        sudo gpasswd -a ${USER} docker ### Add your user id to the 'docker' group sudo service docker restart

-- You may need to log out/in to activate the changes to groups

 ## Clone the source code
 To get the source files for the OpenSwitch OPX repositories, run the commands in an empty directory (root directory).
 For example: _~/dev/opx/_: